zeroXten/cryptdoh/README.md

 ### *Bro, do you even Encrypt-then-MAC?*

-An easy to use, secure, and opinionated encryption wrapper library.
+An easy to use, secure, and opinionated encryption wrapper library for Ruby.

+## Motivation

+**Bro, there's like a bazillion crypto libraries out there already.
+Why another one?**

+Most crypto libraries require the user to make significant usage decisions.
+Without understanding the concepts behind all the options, it is easy to the users to pick something in appropriate, resulting in

 ## Features